yanlinqian/CarND-MPC-Project/README.md

 The 100-ms-long control latency means the actuations are taken into action 100 ms later.
 In other words, actuations at T will be applied at T+100ms, so as actuations at T-100ms applied at T. Thus, some changes are made to actuations assignments (please check the code MPC.cpp lines 94-97).

+## Simulation Video

+A 3-min-long recorded video (record_video_480p.mov) of the simulation is released in youtube (https://youtu.be/I2JnAGL4Crc) for evaluation.
+In my own laptop, the car runs safely for 20 minutes.
+Hope this video is illustrative.

 ---